- 7 minutes to read

 If you test against multiple remote browsers, open and connect one browser’s instances before you connect the next browser.

-Before TestCafe performs an on-page action, it waits for the action's target element to appear in the webpage's DOM and become visible during the specified timeout.
-The status panel displays the Waiting for element to appear... status at this moment.
+Before TestCafe performs a page action, it waits for the action’s target element to appear and become visible during the specified timeout.
+The status panel displays the Waiting for element to appear… status at this moment.

-The test fails if the element cannot be found.
+The test fails if TestCafe Studio cannot find the action target.

-If a test contains the Switch to Iframe action, TestCafe Studio suspends test actions in the target iframe until it is loaded completely or the predefined timeout (5000 milliseconds) is reached.
+When you switch to an iframe, TestCafe Studio suspends the test until the frame is loaded completely or the predefined timeout (5000 milliseconds) is reached.

 Wait for an Assertion to Pass

-The status panel displays the blue Waiting for assertion execution... status at this moment.
+The status panel displays the blue Waiting for assertion execution… status until the assertion yields conclusive results.

-The following assertion waits for the search results to become visible on the page and checks if the hotel count is 5 (the 5 HOTELS text should appear):
+The following assertion waits for the search results to become visible and checks if the hotel count is 5 (the 5 HOTELS line should appear):

-If the element appears within the timeout and the textContent property's value is 5 HOTELS, the assertion passes (the status color changes to green).
+If the element appears within the timeout and the textContent property’s value is 5 HOTELS, the assertion passes (the color of the status string becomes green).

-While the browser waits for the server's response, the status panel shows the Loading web page... status.
+TestCafe Studio suspends test execution when the browser loads a new page.
+The status panel shows the Loading web page… status.

 The maximum wait time is 3000 milliseconds.
-When the timeout is over, the test starts or continues the execution even if the page is not completely loaded.
+When the timeout is over, the test continues even if the page is not completely loaded.

-If the page requires extra time to load, you can add an assertion that verifies if page content is loaded.
+If a page requires extra time to load, add an assertion that checks the integrity of page content.